OZTaekOppa/FastaHandler/README.md

 ## INSTALLATION
 - Please check the program from [this link](https://github.com/OZTaekOppa/FASTAhandler)
 - !!!
-Please note, that programs and dependencies can also be installed via Bioconda.
+Please note, that programs and dependencies can also be installed via Bioconda or Python pip install.
 For any other issues, we highly encourage users to use the [Issues](https://github.com/OZTaekOppa/FASTAhandler/issues).
 - FastaHandler does not require installation.
 - Just clone this repository, and run
 ```